 Why a Diaconate?

-“The diaconate" is a group of rostered synodical deacons.
-They visit the sick; teach Bible study, confirmation and Sunday School; manage food pantries; and support the many ministries of their congregations.
+“The Diaconate” is a group of Synodically Rostered Deacons.
+Among other things, they visit the sick, teach Bible study, confirmation and Sunday School; manage food pantries, lead prayer groups and support the many other ministries of their congregations.

-Synodical deacons are called by their congregations for a specific ministry and typically work unpaid.
-When assisting at worship, synodical deacons wear special stoles diagonally across their bodies.
-Synodical deacons have voice but not vote at Synod Assembly, report to the bishop annually, and gather regularly to offer support to one another.
-In all cases, deacons follow in the footsteps of the servant ministry of the dying and rising Christ.
+Synod Deacons are lay leaders called by congregations for a specific ministry and typically work unpaid.
+Though they are called by congregations, Synod Deacons are Synodically Rostered and serve the Metropolitan New York Synod.
+When assisting at worship, they wear special stoles diagonally across their bodies.
+They have voice but no vote at Synod Assembly.
+They report annually to the Bishop and their calls must be renewed and approved annually.
+They gather regularly to support one another and to share information.
+In all cases, Synod Deacons follow in the footsteps of the servant ministry of the dying and rising Christ.

 New Application Process

-If becoming a Synod Deacon is something you are considering, we encourage you to read the Diaconate Guidelines.
-You can also find the application here.
+If becoming a Rostered Synod Deacon is something that you are considering, we encourage you to read the material found under “Resources